BioBoost/embedded_systems_course/linux_basics/readme.md

 ![Some operating systems](img/list-of-operating-systems.jpg)

-The ones that have support for the Raspberry Pi 2 are:
+The main operating systems that have support for the Raspberry Pi 3 are:

 * Raspbian, Ubuntu Mate, OSMC, OpenElec, ...
 (Linux based)
 * Windows IoT core (Windows based)